nul-one/fusecry/README.md

 1. Raw files are split into chunks of N bytes (best speeds are achieved when N is equal to your local filesystem block size and defaults to 4096).
-2. Each chunk is hashed with HMAC SHA256.
+2. Each chunk is encrypted with 256bit AES key and random IV.
-3. Hash and chunk data are encrypted with 256bit AES key and random IV generated for each chunk.
+3. IV and encrypted chunk are hashed with HMAC SHA256 using SHA256 hash of AES key as HMAC key.
-4. Random IV and encrypted hash and chunk data are stored in the file.
+4. HMAC hash, IV and encypted chunk data are stored in encrypted file.
 5. Repeat 2-4 for each chunk.
 6. Store file size as additional 8 bytes at the end of a file.
 This way there is no need of additional padding bytes for each chunk.

 ### decryption

+1. Read HMAC hash and ciphertext of each block.
+Compare newly created HMAC hash with recorded one and raise error if they don't match.
-1. Read chunk IV and encrypted chunk hash and data for each chunk.
+2. Read IV and encrypted chunk data from ciphertext.
-2. Decrypt hash and data using IV and AES key.
+3. Decrypt data using IV and AES key and store in decrypted file (or return as file read output).
-3. Hash decrypted data and compare with existing decrypted hash.
-4. If hash comparison is ok, store data in raw file, raise error otherwise.
-5. Repeat 1-5 for each chunk.
+4. Repeat 1-3 for each block.
 6. Read last 8 bytes of encrypted file to determine file size.
-Truncate raw file to fit into this size.
+Truncate raw file to fit into this size (or truncate last read block before returning as file read output).

 known deficiencies and limitations